 - Develop cloud computing tools

-Upon successful completion of the Cyber and Network Security Major - Cloud Computing Track, graduates are able to:
+Upon successful completion of the Cyber and Information Security Technology Major - Cloud Computing Track, graduates are able to:

 - Plan, design, configure and administer a network and security infrastructure